-Even though chronic condition prevalence is determined on the basis of claims evidence prior to the current surveillance period, the beneficiaries selected to be counted in the denominator for prevalence rate estimation had to meet current-year surveillance rate requirements to avoid substantial under-estimation of prevalence rates because of beneficiaries enrolled in Medicare managed care plans.
+Even though chronic condition prevalence is determined based on claims evidence prior to the current surveillance period, the beneficiaries selected to be counted in the denominator for prevalence rate estimation had to meet current-year surveillance rate requirements to avoid substantial under-estimation of prevalence rates because of beneficiaries enrolled in Medicare managed care plans.
 Below we describe the specific partial-year surveillance coverage requirements employed in rate estimation.